ezralazuardy/aksara/README.md

 <br/>

-Aksara is a simple package that helps you to translate your text into Javanese Script or also known as _Aksara Jawa_, which is one of the most beautiful scripts in the world.
-You can translate a latin text into Javanese Script or vice-versa in one line of code.

 ```typescript
 translate("hana caraka"); // ꦲꦤ ꦕꦫꦏ
 ```

+Aksara is a simple package that helps you to translate your text into Javanese Script or also known as _Aksara Jawa_, which is one of the most beautiful scripts in the world.
+You can translate a latin text into Javanese Script or vice-versa in just one line of code.

 The translated text will be formatted as [Unicode](https://home.unicode.org) string of Javanese Script characters that can be used in any text editor or web browser, without any specific font requirement.